miakomi/slices/README.md

 Slices tools is a module written in Golang that facilitates working with slices in Golang.

 ## Features:
-•Reverse slices
+•Search a numbers in slice (support int and float32) •Reverse slices
 •to be continue...